-On June 8, 1856 two pro-slavery men, Jones and Fielding, were driven away.
-At that time the settlement consisted of three log buildings, a store, hotel and blacksmith shop.
+On June 8, 1856, two pro-slavery men, Jones and Fielding, were driven away.
+At that time the settlement consisted of three log buildings, a store, a hotel, and a blacksmith shop.
 Both parties in the neighborhood went armed and several skirmishes occurred.

 When Governor John Geary arrived in the territory he issued a proclamation ordering all armed bodies to disperse.
 General James H. Lane was near Topeka, at the time and did not know of the proclamation.
 With his party, he was starting for Holton, when a messenger arrived from Osawkie, with the news that the border ruffians had burned Grasshopper Falls and intended burning the other Free-State towns in the vicinity, to drive the settlers out of the country.
 The assistance of Lane and his command was asked and they marched to Osawkie, where his force was increased by the local Free-State men.
 Having restored order there, Lane learned that an armed force of pro-slavery men was at Hickory Point and marched there determined to capture them.